yukaiquan/biotools/Hic/juicerbox2matrix/ReadMe.md

 It is very fast to convert juicerbox output to bin matrix for plotting.

+2025.3.21: juicerbox2matrix is fix BUG of threads pools (you can use 64(n) CPU)

 ## Need CPU and memory

 for example: **120GB** nodup.txt.gz file need 150GB memory and cpu 2-64 core